 - More than a mile (1.6 km) deep.

 Walking up to the edge of this natural masterpiece creates special feelings.
 Some visitors spend their whole visit gazing out over the layered world wonder, while others choose to hike down into it.

 The Bright Angel Trail, which can entertain you for days, is a bucket list hike.
-It takes you all the way from Grand Canyon’s rim to the river bed, more than 4,000 feet below.
+It takes you all the way from Grand Canyon’s rim to the distant river bed below.